Climate-related Disclosures Final Consultation

 The assurance of GHG emissions is effective for reporting periods that end on or after 27 October 2024.
 This date is set in legislation.

 Both the XRB (as standards setter), and the Financial Markets Authority (FMA, as regulator) are aware this is a new area of reporting.
 The FMA has stated that it does not expect perfection from day one and understands that as entities become more practiced with the standard, the quality of reporting will improve over time.
-However, it is an offence to knowingly fail to comply with Aotearoa New Zealand Climate Standards.
-There are penalties prescribed in legislation for failing to comply.
+The FMA envisages taking a broadly educative and constructive approach, with a focus on issuing high level guidance on compliance expectations in the early stages, moving to a proactive regulatory role as the CRD regime becomes established.
+The FMA’s enforcement approach during the early years of the CRD regime will focus primarily only on serious misconduct as the sector learns and builds capability.
+More information can be found in the FMA’s Implementation Approach.

 The XRB Board have committed to begin a post-implementation review of the climate-related disclosure framework no later than December 2025.